 Scope and date of the risk analysis.

 The intended use and reasonably foreseeable misuse of the product shall be considered and documented.
-The intended use statement shall be created per SOP-0275: Design Control for Medical Devices and Combination Products and referenced by the risk analysis documentation.
+The Intended Use Specification shall be created per SOP-0275: Design Control for Medical Devices and Combination Products and summarized or referenced by the risk analysis documentation.

 Product characteristics that could impact safety shall be identified.

-Hazards and hazardous situations associated with the product shall be identified based on the intended use as well as reasonably foreseeable misuse in both normal and fault conditions.
-Preliminary hazard analysis, failure modes and effects analysis, or similar tools may be used.
+Hazards and hazardous situations associated with the product shall be identified based on the intended use as well as reasonably foreseeable misuse in both normal and fault conditions and documented in a Hazard Analysis.

+OTLK shall generate the risk analysis for the finished combination product.
+Additional risk analyses may be performed at the subassembly or subsystem level as appropriate.
+The combination product risk analysis shall incorporate information from risk management activities performed by external partners as appropriate.

 For each identified hazard situation, risk(s) shall be estimated using available information or data.
 Information for estimating risks may be obtained from:

 Published standards